I could prattle on about the many virtues of Kabocha squash, also known as Japanese pumpkin.

 - Its nutrient-density.
 As an “orange” food, kabocha squash is rich in beta-carotene, which has powerful antioxidant and anti-inflammatory properties.
 In the body, beta-carotene converts into vitamin A—beneficial for good immunity.
 It’s also a very good source of Vitamin C, B vitamins and potassium.
 You’ll also get a healthy dose of fiber, especially if you eat kabocha with the skin.

 - Its versatility.
 Roast, sauté, steam or braise kabocha.
 Add it to stews, braises or salads.
 Puree for a creamy soup or bake a kabocha squash pie.

 My favorite fuss-free way to enjoy kabocha squash?
 As oven-roasted “fries”.
 The end result is delicious, satisfying and filling.
 Here’s my fast and easy version.

 2-3 tablespoons coconut oil or extra-virgin olive oil

 Preheat the oven to 350 degrees.
 Line a heavy-gauge cookie sheet or baking sheet with parchment paper.

 5. Group these crescent moon-shaped slices together and halve.
 In a large glass or non-reactive bowl, combine kabocha squash with 2-3 tablespoons of coconut oil or extra-virgin olive oil and a generous sprinkle of red pepper flakes.
 Use your hands to massage squash with the coconut oil or olive oil and red pepper flakes until well mixed.

 6. Spread squash on the baking sheet, ideally in one layer.
 Place on center rack in oven.
-Bake 25 minutes (turn the sheet at the halfway point, at minute 12 or 13), or until a knife inserted into the squash slides out easily.
+Bake 25 to 35 minutes (turning the sheet at the halfway point for even baking), or until a knife inserted into the squash slides out easily.

 Season with Celtic sea salt to taste.
 Enjoy!